open-policy-agent/kube-mgmt/README.md

 --initialize-path=<path-relative-to-/data>
 ```

-The example below shows how to deploy OPA and enable initializers for
+In addition to the command line arguments above, you must provide `--pod-name` and `--pod-namespace` using [Kubernetes' Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/).
+The example manifest below shows how to set these.

-Deployments and Services:
+The example below shows how to deploy OPA and enable initializers for Deployments and Services:

 ```yaml
 apiVersion: extensions/v1beta1